-2021 is a key moment for the industry to reflect on the past decade of digital advertising and channel lessons learnt into the development of the CTV ecosystem.
-Transparency, measurement and brand safety must be prioritised and all players should be responsible for building on these principles in the future.
+Transparency across the supply chain, and campaign measurement and protection must be prioritised.
+In the future, all players should be responsible for building on these principles.
 Best practices to consider include:

-- 1. Only working directly with trusted supply sources such as an SSP, DSP, Device Manufacturer or Media Owner.
-Eliminate middlemen that do not clearly add value.
-Know exactly which CTV apps your campaign is delivering on. - 2.
+- 1. Only working directly with trusted supply sources such as an SSP, DSP, Device Manufacturer or Media Owner, plus measurement partners who can verify those campaigns and help advertisers measure campaign efficiency.
+This can help advertisers protect their campaigns against fraud, brand safety, and geographical relevance. - 2.
+Advertisers must protect their CTV campaigns.
+This can be done before a bid is placed using pre-bid avoidance.
+But, pre-bid protections are not enough.
+Post-bid protections are critical.
+As VPAID, and therefore blocking, isn't available in CTV, advertisers should also protect their campaigns using a video filtering solution that relies on VAST tags.
+Industry-accredited solutions ensure that advertisers are getting the best quality protection for their campaigns. - 3.
+In terms of viewability measurement in CTV, advertisers should use solutions like OM SDK for CTV to help address viewability challenges both pre and post-bid. - 4.
 Ask questions such as: Have you ever heard of this app?
 Do any of your friends or family in ad tech know the app?
 Do you recognise the content?
 Is the content properly licensed or original work?
 Do you see the app as being valuable to the end consumer?
-If you can't confidently say yes to all of these questions, it's worth evaluating whether to include it in the plan. - 3.
-Establish direct and trusted relationships with inventory sources avoid middlemen or partners who are packaging up inventory in an obscure manner.
-If in doubt, speak directly to the publisher about how to access their inventory and confirm through which platforms are legitimate routes. - 4.
-Check with the Supply Partner what signals they are sending to DSPs are they passing things like App Name/ID, App/Bundle ID, IFA, Player Size or content signals?
-If you are trying to deliver a campaign onto a specific inventory source, but that inventory source is not sending a signal that is required for your DSP to bid, then you might need to re-evaluate the campaign set up to achieve the desired delivery or speak to the publisher to encourage them to send the desired signals.

-- 5. Check with the supply partner how the traffic on their inventory is validated, and only work with technology providers that have safeguards in place.
-For example, has the publisher integrated an SDK from their ad server/SSP, in order to verify the inventory?
-This reduces the risk of fraud and ensures impressions are legitimate. - 6.
-Use data to flag anomalies.
+If you can't confidently say yes to all of these questions, it's worth evaluating whether to include it in the plan. - 5.
+Check with the supply partner what signals they are sending to DSPs, and what transparency they're providing post-bid are they passing things like App Name/ID, App/Bundle ID, IFA, Player Size or content signals?
+If you are trying to deliver a campaign onto a specific inventory source, but that inventory source is not sending a signal that is required for your DSP to bid, then you might need to re-evaluate the campaign set up to achieve the desired delivery or speak to the publisher to encourage them to send the desired signals. - 6.
+Check with the supply partner how the traffic on their inventory is validated, and only work with technology providers that have safeguards in place.

+- 7. Use data to flag anomalies.
 Look for patterns that are not indicative of human behaviour.
-This includes users who never visit well-known apps, users who are active in only a certain developer or developer network, users who see unreasonable amounts of ads per day, or unknown entities using SSAI services. - 7.
+This includes users who are active in only a certain developer or developer network, users who see unreasonable amounts of ads per day, or unknown entities using SSAI services. - 8.
 Ensure creatives are of a high enough quality to deliver a good experience on the big screen.
-Check with the inventory partner what their creative quality requirements are some broadcasters have TV-like specifications to ensure the playback experience for users is seamless. - 8.
-Ensure that VAST tags do not have VPAID mixed in them since that would break on CTV / SSAI cases.
-Consider using VAST4 if available since it enforces this, as well as natively supports other features such as UniversalAdID, Mezanine files, etc. - 9.
+Check with the inventory partner what their creative quality requirements are some broadcasters have TV-like specifications to ensure the playback experience for users is seamless. - 9.
 Look for partners that can offer a full-funnel solution using CTV/OTT and video to drive awareness and consideration of your product or service.
 This will help you collect insights through full-funnel analysis and to understand the impact of your campaigns down the funnel and identify its true value.
-Cross-device capabilities are important as well to target users in the right environment with relevant and exciting ad formats.
+Crossdevice capabilities are important as well to target users in the right environment with relevant and exciting ad formats. - 10.
+Run a test campaign on selected, trusted publishers to verify cross-publisher delivery and measurement before committing to run a campaign.